umsi211F2025/umsi211-f25-course-resources/weeks10-14/deployment.md

 When you make changes in your classroom repo (e.g., fixing bugs, adding features), you will push those to github.
 That updates the classroom repo.
 If you want to deploy those changes, you will need to sync those changes to your personal fork.
 - Go to your personal fork on GitHub.
 - You will see a message above the file list that says "This branch is X commits behind umsi211F2025:main" (or whatever the classroom repo's default branch is called).
-- Click on the `Sync fork` button.
+- Click on the `Sync fork` button, then `Update branch` to sync the changes from the classroom repo to your personal fork.

 ---